 The Downside

-Classes last for 70 minutes, instead of the typical 42.
-Students work in small groups on projects and make presentations of their work each year.
-Teachers circulate around the classroom from one group to another, rather than lecturing in the front of the room.
-All teachers are trained in English as a Second Language and are also certified in their subject area; many teachers are multilingual and can provide translations in several different languages.
+Academics & Instruction: Students work in small groups on projects and make presentations of their work each year.
+All teachers are trained in English as a Second Language and are also certified in their subject area; many teachers are multilingual and can provide translation.

-Students may take part in sports teams with two other schools, Robert F. Wagner and Middle College High School.
-Eleventh- and 12th-graders have internships at government agencies, businesses, schools, hospitals, and community-based organizations.
+Building & Facilities: The school is located on the campus of LaGuardia Community College.
+Students may take part in sports teams with two other schools, Robert F. Wagner and Middle College High School

-International has a well-staffed college office.
-Most graduates continue their education, either at CUNY or at private colleges.
+College & Career: There is a well-staffed college office.
+Most graduates continue their education, either at a City University of NY or at private colleges.
+(Lydie Raschka, web reports and interview, October 2023)

 School Stats